 What it means to alumni organizations is this: If they don’t live within 15-20 minutes of campus, most alumni won’t endure the hassle of coming to campus.

 Now some may say “alumni love coming to our tailgates and events at football/basketball games."
 Then great!
 Consider yourself fortunate that some of your alumni see enough value in such events to make it worth the effort to come to campus.
 But as a general rule, most on-campus programs are likely to have disappointing attendance and little effect on engagement.

 Second to Last Place Category: Revenue Generating programs I call these faux benefits.
 They usually don’t offer compelling value, but because they generate revenue for your organization, they are heavily promoted and high profile.

-Some revenue generating programs have the potential to be effective engagement tools, if they can meet the above elements of an effective benefit.
-Unfortunately many of the revenue generating products like insurance and banking services don’t solve a pressing problem for alumni, and they lack value, convenience and ease.
+Some revenue-generating programs have the potential to be effective engagement tools if they can meet the above elements of an effective benefit.
+Unfortunately, many of the revenue-generating products like insurance and banking services don’t solve a pressing problem for alumni, and they lack value, convenience and ease.

-More important, one of the biggest reasons they lack value is because you’re not giving your alumni the entire cut of the available revenue the vendor is offering.
-When it comes to discounts on insurance, for example, if the vendor has a total of a 20% discount to offer, and your organization keeps a 10% cut and leaves your alumni with 10% discount, you end up with a ho-hum discount that isn’t compelling enough to attract and engage your alumni.
+More important, one of the biggest reasons they lack value is that you’re not giving your alumni the entire cut of the available revenue the vendor is offering.
+When it comes to discounts on insurance, for example, if the vendor has a total of a 20% discount to offer, and your organization keeps a 10% cut and leaves your alumni with a 10% discount, you end up with a ho-hum discount that isn’t compelling enough to attract and engage your alumni.

 Discounts can be powerful tools because everyone wants to save money.
 But be careful of agreements where your alumni don’t get a memorable discount.